 CapitaLand Commercial Trust Management Limited Performance Unit Plan

-In FY 2017, the Board granted awards which are conditional on targets set for a performance period, currently prescribed to be a three-year performance period.
+In FY 2018, the Board granted awards which are conditional on targets set for a three-year performance period.
 A specified number of Units will only be released to the recipient at the end of the qualifying performance period, provided that minimally the threshold target is achieved.
-An initial number of Units (baseline award) is contingently allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of CCT Group measured as a percentile ranking of CCT Group's TUR against the REITs in the FTSE ST REIT Index.
+An initial number of Units (baseline award) is contingently allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of CCT Group measured by the percentile ranking of CCT Group's TUR against the REITs in the FTSE ST REIT Index.

 The above performance measure has been selected as a key measure of wealth creation for Unitholders.
 The final number of Units to be released will depend on CCT's performance against the pre-determined target which is measured over the three-year qualifying performance period.
-This serves to align Management's interests with that of Unitholders in the longer term and to deter short term risk taking.
-No Units will be released if the threshold targets are not met at the end of the qualifying performance period.
-On the other hand, if superior targets are met, more Units than the baseline award can be released, up to a maximum of 200% of the baseline award.
+This serves to align Management's interests with that of Unitholders in the longer term and to deter short-term risk taking.
+No Units will be released if the threshold target is not met at the end of the qualifying performance period.
+On the other hand, if superior target is met, more Units than the baseline award can be delivered, up to a maximum of 200.0% of the baseline award.
 Recipients will receive fully paid Units at no cost.

-In respect of the Unit awards granted under the PUP in FY 2016 and FY 2017, the respective qualifying periods have not ended as at the date of this Report.
+In respect of the Unit awards granted under the PUP in FY 2017 and FY 2018, the respective qualifying performance periods have not ended as at the date of this Report.

 CapitaLand Commercial Trust Management Limited Restricted Unit Plan

-In FY 2017, the Board granted awards which are conditional on targets set for a qualifying period, currently prescribed to be a one-year performance period.
-A specific number of Units will only be released to the recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.
-An initial number of Units (baseline award) is contingently allocated conditional on the achievement of pre-determined targets in respect of the following performance conditions:
+In FY 2018, the Board granted awards which are conditional on targets set for a one-year performance period.
+A specified number of Units will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.
+Under the RUP, an initial number of Units (baseline award) is contingently allocated conditional on the achievement of predetermined targets in respect of the following performance conditions: